-A Feed Conversion Rate (FCR) for the flock of 1.7 kg per kg produced (Aviagen, 2007) has been used for the purpose of this report.
-The number of tonnes of feed consumed per cycle by the flock is therefore calculated as 353.
+A Feed Conversion Rate (FCR) for the flock of 1.7 kg per kg produced.

 Water

 Water will be supplied via a borehole or mains water supply.
 It will be delivered to the birds via nipple drinkers; there will be a minimum of 1 nipple drinker per 10 to 20 birds as per ACP management requirements.